smera-renjithlal/DBMS-LAB-S4/README.md

 # RESOURCES
 https://nitcbase.github.io/

-# WHAT IS NITCBASE
+# What is NITCbase?
 NITCbase is a Relational Database Management System (RDBMS) implementation project that is intended to help undergraduate students understand the design and data structures of an elementary RDBMS.
 This is done by implementing an RDBMS themselves with a step-by-step implementation roadmap.

-# WHAT I LEARNT
+# What I learnt
 * How relational databases are constructed from scratch
 * Fundamentals of data storage, indexing, and query handling
 * How to debug low-level memory and logic issues

-# UTILITIES AND TOOLS
+# Utilities and Tools used
 * Fedora - primary OS during development; essential for system-level operations
 * VS Code – for writing and organizing code
 * Git – for version control and stage-wise tracking